rodrigodelmonte/creators-network-docs/source/api.rst

 Updating an article
 ~~~~~~~~~~~~~~~~~~~

 Occasionally, you may edit an article from your site.
-To ensure that this article is updated on Onefootball, use the ``PUT`` method of the post entity endpoint.
+To ensure that this article is updated on OneFootball, use the ``PUT`` method of the post entity endpoint.

 To do so, take the example below and do the following:

-* Replace ``POST_ID`` in the URL with the Onefootball post ID of the article you want to update (see above for how to obtain this).
+* Replace ``POST_ID`` in the URL with the OneFootball post ID of the article you want to update (see above for how to obtain this).
 * Replace ``TOKEN`` in the header with your valid authentication token.
 * Set all article attributes as shown in the example below.
 Note that all attributes will overwrite existing values.